jhudsl/tidyversecourse/docs/05-prediction.md

 ##       cor
 ## 0.4606273
 ```
 We can see from this plot that in general `brainwt` is correlated with `bodywt`.
-Or in otherwords, `brainwt` tends to increase with `bodywt`.
+Or in other words, `brainwt` tends to increase with `bodywt`.

-But it also looks like we have an outlier for our brainwt variable!
+But it also looks like we have an outlier for our `brainwt` variable!
 There is a very high `brainwt` value that is greater than 1.

 We can also see it in our histogram of this variable: